Skip to main content

 Log into OpenReward, press the plus icon in the navbar and press New Environment: New environment button Next, fill in information about the environment and press Create Environment: New environment button You will be redirected to your new environment and will see setup instructions: Environment Setup

-Upload environment assets
+Upload environment files

 Write the Dockerfile and requirements